ArtemKasianov/DuffyPaper/README.md

-## Scripts for data nalysis performed in "Post-admixture selection favors Duffy negativity in the Lower Okavango Basin" paper.
+## Scripts for data analysis performed in paper "Post-admixture selection favors Duffy negativity in the Lower Okavango Basin".